The Truth about Passive Income Real Estate Investing

-Like a lot of passive income strategies we’ve covered, real estate rentals can fall on a pretty wide range of passive income potential depending on your strategy.
+Like a lot of passive income strategies I've seen, real estate rentals can fall on a pretty wide range of passive income potential depending on your strategy.

 I know a few investors that simply act as the “money” and do little more than look over reports brought to them by different contractors and managers.
 Most of them started in the business by doing more of the work but have now grown their portfolio to cash flow enough that they can hire the work out.

-This level of passive income is in stark contrast to what many people try to do when starting out in the real estate investing business.
-We’ll go through the process of finding, leasing and managing your own properties below but you’ll quickly find that it can be a part-time job at the very least.
+This level of passive income real estate investing is in stark contrast to what many people try to do when starting out in the real estate investing business.
+I’ll go through the process of finding, leasing and managing your own properties below but you’ll quickly find that it can be a part-time job at the very least.

-As we’ve seen in other passive income myths in the series, there are always parts of the real estate investing business model that you can hire out.
+There are always parts of the real estate investing process that you can hire out.
 It eats into your cash flow but moves you closer to a truly passive income.